Senate panel derails Youngkin's felony homicide for dealers plan

-A tough-on-crime bill Gov. Glenn Youngkin highlighted in his state of the state speech ran off the tracks before a state Senate committee Monday after sailing past House of Delegates gatekeepers last week.
+A tough-on-crime bill highlighted by Gov. Glenn Youngkin in his state of the state speech ran off the tracks before a state Senate committee on Monday after sailing past House of Delegates gatekeepers last week.

 The bill would bring drug dealers up on felony homicide charges - basically, second-degree murder - if a user dies of an overdose.